robertwenquan/nyu-course-assignment/big-data-analytics/cache-camelot-final/README.md

 ### Data Transformation

-In order to get the final result, we need some data transformation from the raw data format to the final data format.
+In order to get the final result, we need some data transformation from the raw data to the final data for consumption.
+This consists of the following few phases:

+  * Data Generation
+  * Data Filtering

 ##### Data generation

+  Before the cached results are loaded.
+We need a list of canvass maps to calculate.
+Conceptually, there are about 10^18 magnitude of game canvass combinations.
+Considering an average 1 second thinking time for the on-the-fly calculation, we need 1,000,000 machines to calculate 31,000 years to get the full results.
+This is obviously not practical at all from the time and resource point of view.
+Also from the storage point of view, considing an average of 100 bytes per cached result, we need approximately 100 EB to store the cached results, which is also impractical at all.

 ##### Raw Data Format